 Public Video Interview

 Public video interview is open for everyone and it can replace a job ad.
+Here you can find an example of a public video interview and try it for yourself.
 Via public interview all interested candidates can apply for the job.
 Here is how it works:

 - Create a public video interview.